rdegiovanni/rdegiovanni.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Senior R&T Associate at the Luxembourg Institute of Science and Technology (LIST).
+I’m a R&T Associate at the Luxembourg Institute of Science and Technology (LIST).

 My research interests lie mainly in the areas of software analysis and software engineering, with a focus on the interplay between formal methods, software testing and machine learning.